BKlemm/enterprise-stack/api/README.md

 This will start 3 own instances the command way on port 8099 the query context on port 8097 and the rest endpoints has to keep the port 8098, for frontend communications

-Open localhost:8024/#overview you will set now this:
+Open localhost:8024/#overview you will see now this:

 ![Axon with 3 profiles](docs/axon.png)

-#### Testing manual your Restendpoints
+#### Testing manual your Rest endpoints

 Open for ex. http://localhost:8098/swagger-ui/#/car-park-query-endpoint/listCarParksUsingGET